KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

       </td>

       <td>
         The base domain used for branding and tracking.
 When adding a system domain, this is auto-filled based on your account region.
-For more information, refer to System Domain and Region Mapping below the table.
+For more information, refer to _Domain and Account Region Mapping for WhatsApp/SMS & RCS_ below the table.
       </td>
     </tr>